Enjoy your new Apple products while they last.

 To “prove” to the world that Apple had not lost its ability to innovate, Apple released a revision to its top-of-the-line Mac Pro in 2006.
 Though debuted while Jobs was still at the helm, it has only received speed bumps in 2012 and 2013.
 The fact that it resembles a shinny trash bin is the beginning of a long list of problems.
 It is reminiscent of a very expensive round version of the failed Power Mc G4 Cube released in 2000.
 With little internal space, wires from peripheral components upon which it depends extend from it like tree branches.
 This is an obvious distraction for the aesthetically obsessed.
 Pro users are unhappy with it.
 This might be the model that seals the fate of the Mac Pro in the post-PC era.

 Though there have been refinements to the product line, the after-years have borne just one new product category so far — Apple Watch.
-In an uncharacteristically Jobs fashion, it is bulky, difficult to navigate and had a relatively short battery life.
+In an uncharacteristically Jobs fashion, it is bulky, difficult to navigate with a relatively short battery life.
 It also depends upon a paired iPhone.
 Apple Watch 2 is a faster water-resistant version in virtually the same form factor with iOS navigation improvements that trickle down to early adopters.
 Model distinctions for quite divergent price points are distinguished by metallic compositions and watch band materials.

 Black Rot and Frogeye Leaf Spot Fungus, Botryosphaeria obtusa, covers a wide geographical range, attacking the fruit, leaves, and bark of apple trees and other pomaceous plants.
 The fungus is a vigorous saprophyte and may colonize the dead tissue of many other hosts.
 However, its parasitic activities are confined mainly to pome fruits.

 With profits dependent upon iPhone in a saturated market, Apple has attempted to expand its presence in China.
 Samsung appears to be duplicating every innovation.
 Trademark law will be rewritten based upon their litigation.
 So selling more iPhones is a stop-gap measure.
 What happens to the billion iPhones in circulation when a new model is released?
 The 29-arm robot Liam can work around the clock and not disassemble all the recyclable iPhones.
-You can’t keep expecting a billion people to trade up without a serious landfil crisis.
+You can’t keep expecting a billion people to trade up without a serious landfill crisis.
 You need to give customers something new.
 Leveraging its top seller, Apple reimagined digital audio sound with wireless AirPods to crowds of customers who were eager for new technology.

 Back in 2009, Siri was a third-party app in the iPhone App Store with a flawed ability to accept contextual commands as a digital assistant.
 Part of the problem was the lack of deep system access to Apple branded apps.
 Apple saw the potential and purchased the company in 2011.
 Robust contextual commands took a backseat to system integration and international localization.
 Siri has become a prominent feature of the iOS and now macOS.
 Siri has also been integrated into Apple TV (which is not actually a television).
 In 2016, Siri integration was opened up to third-party developer apps.